foudfou/sjail/README.md

 Recipes live by convention in `${zfs_mount}/recipes`.

 Recipes are directly inspired by Bastille templates[^1].
-A recipe is comprised
+A recipe is a directory comprised of:
-of:

 1. A mandatory `apply.sh` file which contains *commands*.
 2. Optional files to be deployed via the `CP` command.